Marschall Palace: History

 In 1899, the area between Gheorghe Doja Street and the Bega Canal was parceled out.
 Róna Ignácz bought two lots, of which the one on the corner, with an area of 345 square fathoms (1241 m^{2}) cost 6,760 crowns (equivalent to 2.06 kg of gold).
 He later sold this lot to Franz Marschall, a wealthy merchant, who was in 1938 the minister of Agriculture in Hungary.
-Marschall turned to Martin Gemeinhardt for the design of a two-story report palace.
+Marschall turned to Martin Gemeinhardt for the design of a two-story resort palace.
 The building permit was issued on 14 December 1903 and construction was completed on 1 November 1904.

 In 1925, the Pittoni photography workshop of the photographer Lenke Pittoni operated on the ground floor.

 Between 2017 and 2024, its facades were rehabilitated.
 In 2025, it was put up for sale for 3.3 million euros, with the city hall declining to purchase it given other priorities regarding the city's heritage.